Household Hazardous Waste

 When: 1st and 3rd Saturday of each month by appointment only What: Disposal of Household Hazardous Waste Who: Residents of Unincorporated Areas (Including the communities of Ramona, Julian, Santa Ysabel, Lakeside, Ranchita, etc.) Where: Ramona Permanent Collection Facility located at the Ramona Disposal Services Transfer Station at 324 Maple Street.

 For more information or to schedule an appointment, please call (877)R1EARTH or (877) 713-2784.

 Hazardous waste is unused or leftover portions of products containing toxic chemicals used around the home.
 Products labeled Caution, Warning, Danger, Poison, Toxic, Flammable or Corrosive are considered hazardous.

 Household Hazardous Waste Includes Leftover:

-The Facility will NOT Accept: Business waste, tires, explosives and radioactive material or medical waste!
+The facility will NOT accept business waste, tires, explosives, radioactive material, or medical waste!

 Residential Customers Can Recycle your Household Batteries at Ramona Disposal